-I teach you about percentage form and how to color code your HUD stats for quick and easy reference and to find frequency issues in your opponent’s games.
+This is the fourth episode in my Maximizing Your HUD series: Percentage Form and Color Coding for the Win.
+In this episode, I teach you about percentage form and how to color code your HUD stats.
+This helps for quick and easy reference and to find frequency exploits in a player's game.

 What do these numbers really mean?
 (4:00)

 So far in this series I’ve discussed HUD usage for online poker.
 I gave you the essential elements that every HUD needs, as well as additional stats that you can use to exploit your opponents.
 I also talked about the popups and why they’re so useful, and I gave you some ways you can practice using your HUD.

 But we haven’t really discussed how to understand and think about the numbers in your HUD.
 What does it mean when “Robbing Robbie” raises from the BTN 75% of the time, what’s it mean when “Fit-or-Fold-Francis” cbets only 20%, and how strong is “Debbie-Double-barrels” range of hands when she’s cbetting the flop and turn 70% of the time?

 The first step to understanding the stats we see on the HUD is understanding Percentage Form.
 This is a shorthand way to describe a range of hands.
 Instead of saying, “He 3bets Jacks or better and AK” you can just say, “He 3bets 3%” and someone versed in percentage form will understand that.

 Get Flopzilla Pro to help you learn ranges in percentage form.

 Enter in a range of hands and it’ll tell you the % of hands that comprises.
 There’s a huge difference between a 10% range and a 50% range of hands, and understanding this is very useful for hand reading.